 Premier League predictions and best bets: Is this the start of the great escapes?
 Both Wolves and Burnley to win

-Watch Aston Villa vs Nottingham Forest & Bournemouth vs Arsenal live on Sky Sports on Saturday; Play Super 6 on Sunday to win £250,00!
+Watch Bournemouth vs Arsenal live on Sky Sports on Saturday; play Super 6 on Sunday for a chance to win £250,000!

 Our football betting expert Jones Knows provides his insight across Saturday's games and is tipping BOTH Wolves and Burnley to win...